Nian-Jingqing/peak-detection/README.md

 # peak-detection

-this is a readme file
+This is our first collaborated code using github.
+I hope it will be a huge success!